taylorc1009/CSharp-NBM-Messaging-System/README.md

 	* Input (a list of) messages from a file.
 	* Automatically identify a message type.
 	* Give each message an ID of 10 characters:
-		* SMS character 1 - “S”.
+		* SMS character 1 - â€œSâ€.
-		* Email character 1 - “E”.
+		* Email character 1 - â€œEâ€.
-		* Tweet character 1 - “T”.
+		* Tweet character 1 - â€œTâ€.
 		* Characters 2-10 are generated numeric characters.